pxp9/pxp9.github.io/content/2025-09-20-fibonacci-calculation.md

   defp fib(n, a, b), do: fib(n - 1, b, a + b)
 ```

-This implementation still uses the same mathematical principle, but it does less iterations and it uses way more less storage since it just needs to store the 2 previous fibonacci numbers.
+This implementation still uses the same mathematical principle, but it does less iterations, and it uses way more less storage since it just needs to store the 2 previous fibonacci numbers.

 {% mermaid() %}